text70/com-system/README.md

 ### What it do:

-✦Provides a comfy directory level environment GHC compiler and the required haskell packages in your native OS.
+✦Provides a comfy directory level dev environment for the GHC compiler and the required haskell packages for your project in your native OS.
 It is used for building and compiling haskell language (.hs) files into easy-to-run static executables, without the need to engage with cabal, stack, ghcup, flakes, hix, or shell.nix (Yay!🎉🥳🎈)
 ✦Provides a way to search for the nixpkgs equivalent of the hackage packages from any .hs file and modules listed.
 ✦This system formalizes what developers have been working with for a while in NixOS, and makes the system available to all linux flavors.
-(Maybe WSL).
+(Maybe WSL too).

 ### The COM file